nspin/spiderman/README.md

 Experience shows that surprisingly faithful archives can be collected and viewed with this simple approach.

 A headless browser can be used to automate parts of the archiving process.
+Alternatively, this project contains an addon for injecting JavaScript into passing HTML pages, along with a small command-and-control server, to drive the browser.
+This also works surprisingly well.

 ### Usage